Laird profit rises 17 percent on strong smart-device market

 Sales at the company's core performance materials division rose 6 percent to 324.7 million pounds when its early 2012 acquisition of microwave technology firm Microwave Materials Group is included.

-Laird, which also makes smart chips for GPS and radio systems in cars, supplied anti-heat devices for the wireless system Virgin Media Inc installed in the London Underground in time for the 2012 London Olympics.
+Laird, which also makes smart chips for GPS and radio systems in cars, supplied antennae for the wireless system Virgin Media Inc installed in the London Underground in time for the 2012 London Olympics.

 Laird's shares closed at 247.9 pence on the London Stock Exchange on Thursday.